 We realize that it can be scary to walk into a new place – especially if you’re not used to attending church.
 We would like to make it as easy and non-threatening as possible, so here’s some basic information about what to expect your first time here.

 The entrance to the Holy Cross Lutheran Church San Diego main parking lot is at 3450 Clairemont Drive, on the north side of the building and is easily visible from Clairemont Drive (the driveway right before our sign).
 Feel free to use our Guest Parking spaces, reserved just for you!
 There is also a small parking lot on Clairemont Drive at the south side of the main church building.
 This small parking area provides an access to a ramp for those who are unable to negotiate stairs.

 *Please note that you must turn right when exiting the parking lots because there is a “no-turn island” that is strictly enforced by the San Diego Police Department.

-The Lord’s Supper, or Holy Communion, is held on the first, third and fourth Sunday of each month as part of the worship service.
+The Lord’s Supper, or Holy Communion, is held on the first, second and third Sunday of each month as part of the worship service.
 In Holy Communion the bread and the wine are the real body and blood of Christ, given and shed for the forgiveness of our sins.
 Baptized Christians, who believe Christ is present in the bread and the wine, who see their need for forgiveness, and who want to confirm their life to Jesus’ example may receive Holy Communion.
 If you do not wish to receive Communion, but would like to receive a blessing, you are also invited to come forward with those who are taking Communion.
 Simply fold your arms across your chest to signal the clergy that you do not wish to commune, but wish to receive a blessing.
 Or if you do not wish to go up at all, you may remain in your seat.